Certified sustainability and green memberships

 Companies who join the Energy Efficiency Agreement commit themselves to improving their energy efficiency, in accordance with the actions and targets presented in their specific Action Plan.
 Companies will report their real estates’ energy consumption and saving targets during the agreement period: a saving of 7,5% by the end of 2025.
 Technopolis has joined the agreement and reports its real estates’ consumption and saving measures annually.

 In addition, Technopolis has a company energy audit document, that is in accordance with the new energy efficiency directive and supports the energy efficiency agreement for commercial premises and energy efficiency audits within the property portfolio.

 Green electricity and district cooling

-Technopolis offers its customers green electricity produced by 100% renewable energy sources on all its Finnish campuses as well as in campus in Vilnius and in Tallinn.
+Technopolis offers its customers green electricity produced by 100% renewable energy sources on all its Finnish campuses as well as in campus in Gothenburg, Oslo, Vilnius and Tallinn.